tidepool-org/platform/README.md

 Ensure the `ci-build` and `ci-test` Makefile targets pass using the target Golang version.

 If you previously noted any changes or issues of concern, perform any explicit tests necessary.

+# Upgrade Dependencies

+## Upgrade

+Install `dep` via `brew`.
+Execute `dep ensure -update`.

+## Review

+Review all pending changes to all dependencies.
+If any changes could have a negative impact upon this repository, make note of this change to explicitly test afterwards.

+## Test

+Ensure the `ci-build` and `ci-test` Makefile targets pass using the target Golang version.

+If you previously noted any changes or issues of concern, perform any explicit tests necessary.